 Example of Someone Who Is Not Listening

 If a person is not listening, they often will just shake their head in response and pretend they agree with what you have said.
-They are looking around the room, not at you, and they actually do not know if they agree or not.
+They are looking around the room, not at you, and they do not know if they agree or not.
 The sound of a voice, not the words, nor the meaning was heard.

 In other words, they have no clue if it was an important conversation or not.
-More times than not, they probably agreed to something they do not agree with.
+More times than not, they probably agreed to something they did not agree with.
 Their interest was in the conversation they could overhear standing next to them, not you.

 This is not good listening skills and nothing that was articulated got any further than in one ear and out the other.
 It did not go through the brain, if it had, they would be able to recall what was said when they are reminded they agreed with you.
 So often people will just up and walk away from a full conversation because they see someone more interesting they want to talk to.